How to Retire Comfortably at 60 with $1 Million: 5 Proven Strategies

 I’ve tackled this gap, and the ACA Marketplace was a lifesaver with subsidies keeping costs down.
 COBRA was too pricey, but friends used a spouse’s plan successfully.
 Health sharing ministries?
 I’d avoid them unless you’re okay with risks.

-Should I pay off my mortgage before learning how to retire at 60 with 1 million dollars?
+Should I pay off my mortgage before retiring at 60 with $1M?

-Can I work part-time while pursuing how to retire at 60 with 1 million dollars?
+Can I work part-time after retiring at 60 with $1M?

 Conclusion: Start Your Retirement Journey Today

-Retiring at 60 with $1 million is totally achievable with some smart planning.
-Tweak your withdrawals to make your money last, stay on top of healthcare costs, time your Social Security benefits wisely, and keep your investments strong.
-Most importantly, it’s about creating a flexible plan that you can adjust as life changes.
-Try out the calculator, check in on your plan every year, and stay open to new possibilities.
-Your dream retirement is closer than you think—start today! 🥳
+Retiring at 60 with $1 million is achievable with smart planning.
+Tweak withdrawals to make your money last, stay on top of healthcare, time Social Security wisely, and keep a balanced portfolio.
+Most importantly, build a flexible plan you revisit each year—life changes, and your plan should too.
+Try the calculator, make one improvement this week, and keep your eyes on the long game.
+You’ve got this. 🥳

 Leave a Comment